4.75 from 8 votes

 Ingredients for chicken lemon orzo soup in bowls from overhead with labels.

-• 1 cup spinach diced I always dice the spinach a little so it fits one the spoon better, even if it’s baby spinach.
+• spinach diced I like to dice the spinach so it fits on the spoon better, especially for kids.

 How To Make Lemon Chicken Orzo Soup

-• Place the flour to the pot and stir quickly for about a minute.
+2. Add the flour and stir for about 1 minute to coat the vegetables.
 Pour 64 ounces of low sodium chicken broth and one cup of water to the pot.
 Add the oregano, thyme, salt and pepper to the pot.

-• Turn up the heat to high then add the chicken breast.
+3. Turn up the heat to high then add the chicken breast.
 Bring the entire pot to a boil, then turn down the heat to medium low and cover the pot.
-Allow the chicken to simmer in the pot for 10- 15 minutes or until cooked all the way through.
-This time will vary based on the thickness of your chicken.
+Simmer for 10–15 minutes, or until the chicken is cooked through and no longer pink in the center.

-• Add one cup of dried orzo pasta to the pot and turn the heat back up to medium- high.
-Cook the orzo pasta in the soup for ten minutes or until tender and al dente.
-Stir occasionally so the orzo doesn’t stick to the bottom of the pot.
+5. Add the orzo pasta to the pot and turn the heat back up to medium- high.
+Cook the orzo for about 10 minutes, until tender.
+Stir every few minutes so the orzo doesn’t stick to the bottom of the pot.

-• Add the chicken back to the soup.
-Add the juice from half of a lemon into the soup.
-Taste and add the second half of the lemon if you prefer.
+1. Add the cooked chicken back to the soup.
+Add the juice from half the lemon, then taste and add more if you want a stronger lemon flavor.
 Place the diced spinach into the pot and stir until wilted, about one minute.
 Serve and enjoy!

 A large pot full of chicken lemon orzo soup with bits of spinach from a side angle looking into the pot.